mariuszdotnet/azure-devops-docker-agent/README.md

 1. Create and build the `Dockerfile`.

-2. Build a docker imaged based on your `DockerFile` and the `start.sh` script provide from [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/docker?view=azure-devops).
+2. Build a docker imaged based on your `DockerFile` and the `start.sh` script provided from [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/docker?view=azure-devops).

 3. push to a docker registry of your choosing.
 You can find my DockerHub image here [mariuszdotnet/dockeragent](https://cloud.docker.com/repository/docker/mariuszdotnet/dockeragent).